fltk/fltk/README.Unix.txt

 		External program: fluid

-    With that I can double click on any fluid file I include on a project and it opens it with fluid, when I press "run" or "build" codeblocks calls fluid to generate the c++ files and compile then if needed.
+    With that I can double click on any fluid file I include on a project and it opens with fluid.
+When I press "run" or "build" codeblocks calls fluid to generate the c++ files and compiles if needed.
 """